thom-brooke/infographics/README.md

 Different SVG rendering libraries work differently.

-For example, `librsvg` (as of Apr 2021) does not support the "dominant-baseline" attribute for text elements (TBR).
+For example, some do not support the "dominant-baseline" attribute for text elements.
 Which means that a label which is _supposed_ to be centered vertically on a reference line is instead aligned on its baseline (making it appear slightly "higher" than it should).

 ## Usage